-- 126. The Line Warming Ban must also be struck down for the independent reason that it is unconstitutionally overbroad. - of Chicago v.
+73. "[I]mprecise laws can be attacked on their face under two different doctrines."
+City of Chicago v.
 Morales, 527 U.S. 41, 52 (1999).
-"First, the overbreadth doctrine permits the facial invalidation of laws that inhibit the exercise of First Amendment rights if the impermissible applications of the law are substantial when 'judged in relation to the statute's plainly legitimate sweep."
+"First, the overbreadth doctrine permits the facial validation of laws that inhibit the exercise of First Amendment rights if the impermissible applications of the law are substantial when 'judged in relation to the statute's plainly legitimate sweep."
 Id. (quoting Broadrick v.
 Oklahoma, 413 U.S. 601, 612-15 (1973)).
 "Second, even if an enactment does not reach a substantial amount of constitutionally protected conduct, it may be impermissibly vague because it fails to establish standards for the police and public that are sufficient to guard against the arbitrary deprivation of liberty interests."
 Id.

-- 128. "Overbreadth challenges are a form of First Amendment challenge and an exception to the general rule against third-party standing."
+- 74. "Overbreadth challenges are a form of First Amendment challenge and an exception to the general rule against third-party standing."
 Farrell v.
 Burke, 449 F.3d 470, 498 (2d Cir.
 2006).
 Accordingly, "[a] plaintiff claiming overbreadth need not show that the challenged regulation injured his or her First Amendment interests in any way to bring [an] overbreadth challenge."
 Id. at 499.
 "The first step in overbreadth analysis is to construe the challenged statute."
 United States v.
 Williams, 553 U.S. 285, 293 (2008).
 The second step is to determine whether the challenged statute "criminalizes a substantial amount of protected expressive activity."
-Id. at 297. - 129.
-The Line Warming Ban is facially invalid under the First Amendment because, for the reasons just described, it punishes a substantial amount of protected speech, judged in relation to its legitimate sweep.
+Id. at 297. - 75.
+The Line Warming Ban is facially invalid under the First Amendment because, for the reasons just described, it punishes a substantial amount of protected free speech, judged in relation to its legitimate sweep.
 See Virginia v.
 Hicks, 539 U.S. 113, 122 (2003).
 The Ban restricts the expressive act of offering food and water to voters in encouragement of their exercise of the franchise.
 Even if some limitations on this protected right may be permissible, such as prohibiting partisan line warming within a narrow radius of polling places, the Line Warming Ban extends far beyond those limitations.
 It prohibits both partisan and nonpartisan line warming within potentially all of New York State.
-Thus, like the similar ban in Florida, it "consumes vast swaths of core First Amendment speech," LOWV, 595 F. Supp.
-3d at 1138, and is unconstitutionally overbroad.
+Thus, like the similar ban in Florida, it "consumes vast swaths of core First Amendment speech."
+LOWV, 595 F. Supp.
+3d at 1138.